 Figure 4: Text box being resized

-- Figure 5 shows the selected text box is resized -- compare it to
+- Figure 5 shows the resized text box.
+Compare it to Figure 2 shown earlier on this page.

 Figure 5: Text box is resized